nerdyrodent/VQGAN-CLIP/README.md

-# VQGAN-CLIP
+# VQGAN-CLIP Overview
-Just me playing with getting VQGAN+CLIP running locally, rather than having to use colab.
+Just me playing with Katherine Crowson's VQGAN+CLIP running locally, rather than having to use colab.
 This code is based on the following google colab - https://colab.research.google.com/drive/1ZAus_gn2RhTZWzOWUpPERNC0Q8OhZRTZ

 Tested on Ubuntu 20.04, Nvidia RTX 3090.

 Still a work in progress :)

-# Install
+# Set up
-Using Anaconda to create virtual environments for Python:
+Example set up using Anaconda to create a virtual Python environment with the prerequisites:

 ```
 conda create --name vqgan python=3.9